thinklikeacto/mathematics-for-data-science/README.md

 ---

-# Probability Roadmap for Machine Learning
+# Probability Roadmap for Data Science

 This roadmap provides an overview of essential probability concepts and theories pivotal for understanding and applying Machine Learning (ML) algorithms effectively.
 It is designed to equip learners with the foundational knowledge required to tackle problems involving uncertainty and make informed decisions based on data.